BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Grazing preferences by herbivorous fishes in The Bahamas in 2011

-attribute NC_GLOBAL title String Grazing preferences by herbivorous fishes in The Bahamas in 2011
+attribute NC_GLOBAL title String [Grazing assays] - Grazing preferences by herbivorous fishes in The Bahamas in 2011 (Mechanisms and Consequences of Fish Biodiversity Loss on Atlantic Coral Reefs Caused by Invasive Pacific Lionfish)

 attribute NC_GLOBAL version String 1